-- 1. Make sure the TFTP server is properly configured - 2.
-Log into the switch through the console port or a Telnet session. - 3. archive upload-sw tftp:[[// location ]/directory ]/image-name .tar
+3. archive upload-sw tftp:[[// location ]/directory ]/image-name .tar

-Upload the currently running switch image to the TFTP server.

-- For // location , specify the IP address of the TFTP server. - For /directory/image-name.tar specify the directory (optional) and the name of the software image to be uploaded.
-Directory and image names are case sensitive.
-The image-name.tar is the name of the software image to be stored on the server.
+Command or Action Purpose Step 1 Make sure the TFTP server is properly configured Step 2 Log into the switch through the console port or a Telnet session.
+Step 3 archive upload-sw tftp:[[// location]/directory ]/image-name .tar Upload the currently running switch image to the TFTP server.
+For // location , specify the IP address of the TFTP server.
+For /directory/image-name.tar specify the directory (optional) and the name software image to be uploaded.
+Directory and image names are case sensitive image-name.tar is the name of the software image to be stored on the server.
 The archive upload-sw privileged EXEC command builds an image file on the server by uploading these files in order: info, the Cisco IOS image, and the web management files.
 After these files are uploaded, the upload algorithm creates the tar file format.
 Note For the download and upload algorithms to operate properly, do not rename image names.